EleniNtz13/Public-Library-Internship-Sparta/week-01/week-01-report.md

 *The user sends a request → Apache receives it → PHP or Flask processes it → MySQL provides the necessary data → Apache returns the final page to the browser*

-The following sections describe the installation steps for **MySQL** and **Apache**, as well as how they integrate with the overall project architecture.
+The following sections describe the installation steps for **MySQL** and **Apache**, as well as how they integrate with the overall project architecture:

 ## 3️⃣ MySQL Database (MySQL Server)🛢️